Family Lawyer

 Asserting the Payer’s Rights

 Assertive Payer’s Rights help make alimony amounts less onerous.
-Under the laws such as the Hindu Marriage Act and the Hindu Maintenance and Adoption Act, courts also consider the payer’s financial ability in determining the amount of spousal support.
+Under the laws such as the Hindu Marriage Act and the Hindu Maintenance and Adoption Act, courts also consider the payer’s financial ability in determining the amount of marital support.
 A family lawyer helps negotiate the agreements that reflect the payer’s income and obligations not to overburden them with excessive payments.
 They also guard the rights of the payer when it comes to child visitation and custody.
 Settlements are in such a manner that they bring a proper balance between their financial burden and their ability to interact meaningfully with their children.

 Protecting the Rights of the Recipient